humdrum-tools/humdrum-documentation/tool/veritas/index.md

 ### COMMAND

-**veritas** -- validate that a Humdrum document has not been modified
+<span class="tool">veritas</span> -- validate that a Humdrum document has not been modified

 ------------------------------------------------------------------------